dankegel/cfindexer/README.rst

  daily.sh

 daily.sh calls:
- query-recent.sh: output IDs of council files with recent action grab-files.sh: fetch council files with given IDs to $ID.html extract-cis.sh: for council files with given IDs, output HTML table rows for it find-topics.sh: for each topic or committee, search *.html, save matches in $topic.cfnums
+ query-recent.py: output IDs of council files with recent action grab-files.sh: fetch council files with given IDs to $ID.html extract-cis.sh: for council files with given IDs, output HTML table rows for it find-topics.sh: for each topic or committee, search *.html, save matches in $topic.cfnums